 Madison Co.
 Farmers & Artisans Market

 Saturdays 9 AM-21 PM, April-October

-Location: Mars Hill College, intersection of Highway 213 and Athletic Street
+Location: Mars Hill College, at the intersection of Highway 213 and Athletic Street.

 River Arts District Farmers Market

 Producer-only market that provides an array of local, hand-crafted products.
 Offering sustainably-grown fruits and vegetables, baked goods, wood-fired breads, an amazing selection of meats, goat cheese and handmade soaps.

 Location: 175 Clingman Avenue, Asheville River Arts District.

 Saturdays 8 AM-12 Noon, Mid April-December

 50 vendors offering fresh, locally-grown produce, meat, poultry, eggs, honey, cheese, coffee, plants, herbs, cut flowers, baked goods, jams, jellies, relishes, prepared foods and handcrafted items.

 More Asheville Local Food Info